CIRSS/cs598-data-curation/_sources/syllabus.md

 ## Course Expectations

-Unlike other courses in data science programs, introductor data curation courses are not primarily concerned with learning analytic techniques and instead focus on many other aspects of the data lifecycle.
+Unlike other courses in data science programs, this course is not primarily concerned with learning analytic techniques and instead focuses on the many other aspects of the data lifecycle.

 ## Course Objectives